SettleAPI/settle-api-description/docs/1. Introduction/h.shortlinks.md

   ].join('');
 }
 ```
-#### Example HTML
+#### Example button
-A HTML link, styled as a button.
+The source HTML for link styled as a button.
 ```
 <a class="button" href="https://settledemo.page.link?apn=eu.settle.app.sandbox&amp;ibi=eu.settle.app.sandbox&amp;isi=1453180781&amp;ius=eu.settle.app.firebaselink&amp;link=https%3A%2F%2Fsettle-demo%3A%2F%2Fqr%2Fhttp%3A%2F%2Fsettle.eu%2Fs%2F-USLh%2Fpos123%2F%3Fenv%3Dsandbox">Mobile friendly button (sandbox)</a>
 ```

-#### Resources
+## Dealing with different devices on websites
+The safest and recommended approach is to serve both a QR code and a button for users when it cannot be determined on beforehand which is going to be needed, for users to choose for themselves what to do.
+In some cases there may be a need need to hide the QR or the button to the user.
+A one approach is to create rules based on the [User Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent), another is to set up rules for screen size, showing a link or button for small screens, and generate a QR code for large screens beyond a certain cutoff.

+### Example
-Example implementation with automatic detection of desktop/mobile devices, displaying either a QR or a button depending on device can be found at [https://github.com/SettleAPI/settle.acceptance.js](https://github.com/SettleAPI/settle.acceptance.js)
+Here is an example implementation with automatic detection of desktop/mobile devices based on, displaying either a QR or a button depending on device can be found at [https://github.com/SettleAPI/settle.acceptance.js](https://github.com/SettleAPI/settle.acceptance.js)

 ## Shortlink scanned event
 When the Shortlink is created, the `callback_uri` parameter should contain the URL to a HTTP server capable of receiving a POST requests.
 When Settle detects a shortlink scan in the app, the `shortlink_scanned` event will be triggered.